luisaleitao/training-material/topics/introduction/tutorials/intro-NGS-analysis/tutorial.md

 ## Trimming and Filtering
 {:.no_toc}

-As you may have noticed before, reads tend to lose quality towards their end, where there is a higher probability of erroneous bases being called.
+As you may have noticed in the FastQC report you've just seen, the quality of the reads gets worse towards their end, where there is a higher probability of erroneous bases being called.
 To avoid problems in subsequent analysis, you should remove regions of poor quality in your read, usually by trimming poor quality bases from the end.

 > ### :pencil2: Hands-on: Quality treatment
 >
 > 1. **Trim Galore!**:wrench::Run Trim Galore on the previously imported data file.
+>> a) Is the library paired-end or single-end?: **Single end**
+>> b) Reads in FASTQ format: **First Dataset (See the tip below, as you will need to change the type of the data).**
+>> c) Adapter sequence to be trimmed: **Automatic detection**, unless you know which adapter sequences were used
+>> d) Trim Galore! advanced settings: **Full parameter list**
+>> e) Trim low-quality ends from reads: **30**
+>> f) Overlap with adapter sequence required to trim a sequence: **5.** The default value "1" can be too stringent.
+>> g) Discard reads that became shorter than length N: **20**
+>> h) Leave the rest of the settings on default
 >
 >>    > ### :bulb: Tip: Changing the file type `fastq` to `fastqsanger` of data in your history
 >    >